-8th line to end of file: 1st column is layer height in m, 2nd column are segment widths in m for segment 1, 3rd column are segment widths in m for segment 2, etc. Note that the segment widths for the first segment and last segment are 0 and for the top layer K=1 and bottom layer are also 0.
-On the far right-hand side there, is a layer # specification.
+8th line to end of file: 1st column is layer height in m; 2nd column is segment widths in m for segment 1; 3rd column is segment widths in m for segment 2, etc. Note that the segment widths for the first segment and last segment are 0, for the top layer K=1, and bottom layer is also 0.
+On the far right-hand side, there is a layer # specification.